Characterisation-Virtual-Laboratory/CVL_Community/_posts/2019-05-04-champions.md

 featured: true
 toc: true
 ---
+The Characterisation Virtual Laboratory (CVL) Community (Neuroscience, Microscopy, Structural Biology, Atom Probe, Neutron Techniques) is providing a unique opportunity to upskilling scientists and bioimaging professionals.
-The Characterisation Virtual Laboratory (CVL) Champions are a community of researchers, university lecturers, and bioimaging professionals taking part in a skills development program.
-The program is to enhance the national characterisation computing infrastructure and apply FAIR FAIR (Findable, Accessible, Interoperable, Reusable) data principles to research workflows, by upskilling scientists and bioimaging professionals for continuation of these goals.
+The CVL Champions are a community of researchers, university lecturers, and bioimaging professionals taking part in a skills development program.
+The program is designed to provide guidance, methods and tips for developing and delivering quality, impactful training.
+With the new CVL Champions we aim to enhance the national characterisation training network and encourage the application of FAIR (Findable, Accessible, Interoperable, Reusable) data principles to research workflows.

 *The Characterisation Virtual Laboratory is a free cloud-based virtual desktop to perform analysis of complex image and microscopy data.
-It is essentially a virtual computer with all the software you need pre-installed, all embedded in a web browser accessible using AAF (Australian Access Federation), and connected to a HPC (high performance computing) infrastructure.
+It is essentially a virtual computer with all the software you need pre-installed, all embedded in a web browser accessible using AAF (Australian Access Federation), and connected to a HPC (high performance computing) infrastructure to boost your analysis workflows.
 [Read more about the CVL](../about).*

     **TL;DR** / Summary :
     1. Get all costs paid to participate in a train the trainer event.